AryaShah13/Internship-5th-sem/README.md

 Designed with a responsive layout for cross-device compatibility.

-E-Commerce Website for Diwali Scheme:
+E-Commerce Website for Christmas Scheme:

 Created a basic e-commerce platform tailored for Diwali promotional sales.